 After this period, despite being invited to accept more nominations, I decided to decline them all and so it has been my policy from that time to not participate in any more entertainment industry awards.

 From a very early age, I was fascinated by gadgets and electronics, so I started building crystal sets, valve radios and other electronic projects.
 From this grew a passionate involvement in radio communications, where from 1963 I started experimenting with transmitters and Citizens Band equipment.
 Due to my performing commitments, my electronics hobby had to be put to one side, but after I settled permanently in Sydney, I rekindled my interest in this fascinating pastime.
-In 1978 I became one of the first licensed UHF Citizens Band radio operators in Australia and acquired a broad range of new skills and techniques, as well as making many friends with the same interests.
+In 1978 when UHF Citizens Band radio was introduced, I became one of the first licensed UHF CB operators in Australia and acquired a broad range of knowledge, new skills and techniques, as well as making many friends with the same interests.

 At the same time, I decided to teach myself advanced radio communications theory and high speed Morse Code.
 Shortly afterwards, I passed the formal exams for the top class Amateur Operator Certificate of Proficiency and I was issued my Advanced Amateur Radio Operator licence.
 Because of my Internet activities, Amateur Radio has taken a back seat, but I am occasionally active, generally on the Two Metre Amateur band.

-These days I use my IT skills by building, setting up, repairing and upgrading computer equipment to a range of diverse clients.
-I use my own computer network primarily for business and also for MIDI music development, composition and arrangements, Internet operations, website development and I always enjoy expanding my knowledge of this ever-developing technology.
+These days I use my IT skills by building, setting up, repairing and upgrading computer equipment for a range of diverse clients.
+I use my own computer network primarily for business and also for MIDI music programming, composition and arrangements, Internet operations, website development and I always enjoy expanding my knowledge of this ever-expanding technology.

 Ever since I saw my first aeroplane as a small boy, I always had a burning ambition to be a pilot.
-Unfortunately a minor eyesight problem developed when I was a teenager that prevented me from taking up a professional flying career at that time, as well as the heavy commitment to my musical work.
-However, still intent on fulfilling my childhood dream, in the mid-1980s I commenced flying training at Camden Airport, southwest of Sydney.
+Unfortunately an eyesight problem developed when I was a teenager that prevented me from taking up a professional flying career at that time, as well as my heavy commitment to my musical work.
+However, still intent on fulfilling my childhood dream, in the mid-1980s I commenced flying training with the Camden Aero Club at Camden Airport, southwest of Sydney, as a pupil of well-known flight instructor Les Paull.

-Also at that time, I also achieved a remarkable feat by scoring a perfect 100% in the Gas Turbine examination by completing the two-hour test in ten minutes flat, to the complete astonishment of the examiner, TAFE aviation theory teacher and renowned flying instructor Pat Watson.
+Also at that time, I was extremely proud to have achieved a remarkable feat.
+I scored a perfect 100% in the Gas Turbine examination by completing the two-hour test in ten minutes flat, to the complete astonishment of the examiner, TAFE aviation theory teacher and renowned flying instructor Pat Watson.
 He had only received delivery of the individually sealed test papers from Canberra a few minutes before the start of the examination.
 Pat marked my paper on the spot and announced the result to the roomful of astounded candidates as they were all literally just starting their own papers.

-I continued to gain more flying experience and then took the flight test for the Commercial Pilot Licence, but with a difference.
-Instead of flying in a single-engined aircraft, I opted to undergo the test in a far more complex twin engined Beechcraft Duchess.
+I continued to gain more flying experience and then took the flight test for the Commercial Pilot Licence with the very famous aviator, flight examiner and Australian Aviation Hall Of Fame inductee Bill Whitworth, but with a difference.
+Instead of flying in a single-engined aircraft, I opted to undergo the difficult test in a far more complex twin engined Beechcraft Duchess.
 I was successful and my professional flying career literally took off.
 From that day, I operated a joyflight and commercial charter service from Bankstown Airport.
-Unfortunately, due to some long-term increasing health problems, very regretfully in early 2012, I was forced to hang up my wings and so I retired from the aviation industry on medical grounds.
+Unfortunately, due to some long-term incurable health problems, in 2013 I was regretfully forced to hang up my wings and so I retired from the aviation industry on medical grounds.

-I am an avid reader and my favourite relaxation is to curl up with a good book and I love solving mind-bending puzzles.
-Travel has always been a big part of my life because of my music and aviation careers, but I am always excited to explore new places and languages and sample exotic food.
-Being so busy, my sporting activities have had to take a back seat in recent years, however until a few medical problems arose with my legs, I was a most proficient ice skater.
+I am an avid reader and my favourite relaxation is to curl up with a good book and I also love solving mind-bending puzzles.
+Travel has always been a big part of my life because of my music and aviation careers and I am always excited to explore new places and languages and sample exotic food.
+Being so busy, my sporting activities have had to take a back seat in recent years, however until a few medical problems arose, I was a most proficient ice skater.

-I live in a beautiful residential suburb of Sydney in this fabulous house built by me and I keep very busy with many diverse interests.
-As well as performing my concerts and production shows, I plays as a solo musician and also run an entertainment agency, booking top-class artistes and shows for clubs, hotels and corporate events.
-I also offer my decades of computer experience to clients as an IT consultant.
+I live in a beautiful residential suburb of Sydney in this fabulous house designed and built by me and I keep very busy with many diverse interests.
+As well as performing my concerts and production shows, I plays as a solo musician and also offer my decades of computer experience to clients as an IT consultant.

 CLICK ON A PICTURE TO SEE IT ENLARGED IN A NEW WINDOW